 Welcome to our Mandatory Reconsideration Request Letter Tool.
 We hope this will make it easier for you to ask the DWP to look again at their decision about your claim for Personal Independence Payment.

 You have to ask the DWP to look at their decision again (called a ‘mandatory reconsideration’) before you can appeal.
 If the DWP don’t change their decision, you can appeal - see How to win a PIP appeal for advice.

 You should ask for a mandatory reconsideration within 1 calendar month of the date on the decision letter.
 If this time limit has passed, you can usually still appeal as long as you are within 13 months.
 See What if I've missed the deadline? for what to do.

 First we need to know which of the activities and descriptors that entitle you to PIP you think you meet.
 This will also tell you what rate of PIP you think, by your own assessment, you should have received.

-If you feel better on some days than on others, choose the descriptor that describes how things are on bad days.
+If you feel better on some days than on others, choose the phrase that describes how things are on bad days.
 When you are asked to explain why you meet this descriptor on the next page, explain what help you need on bad days and better days and how frequently you have both.